 - How comparable are self-reported data?

-Our research agenda and context sets out our three main research areas and our priorities within them.
+Our research agenda sets out our three main research areas and our priorities within them.

 In the coming months, we plan to publish new foundational research on: